 According to Michaud, Bundy started wearing that proverbial mask in adolescence.

-“When he hit puberty, moving from middle school to high school, he underwent this sudden implosion,” Michaud tells A&E Real Crime.
+“When he hit puberty, moving from middle school to high school, he underwent this sudden implosion,” Michaud tells A&E True Crime.
 “It was 24/7 with him.
 Whatever chemistry… whatever was supposed to happen didn’t go right with Ted.
 From that time on, [he used] an assumed identity…when he first starts interacting with women, with girls.”

 In those adolescent years, Michaud says Bundy “constructed a personality… Bright.
 Smiling.
 Four-square for God and Country.
 Ted Bundy, Republican.”